crisner1978/marketing-website/README.md

 ### Get Started
 In both the client & server folders, they each have their own README.md's.
 Make sure to read both of them before getting started on building your application.
+1) `cd client` and run `npm install`
+2) `cd server` and run `npm install`
+- Once the packages have been installed you can run the server by `cd server` then you can run `npm run dev` to start the server using nodemon.
+- To run the client, `cd client` and the run `npm start` and this will spin up the development server for the React JS application.

 ### Layout Idea
  ![marketing-website](https://user-images.githubusercontent.com/87502003/180458354-ee7fc2fc-1018-4129-a44a-e24ae2c2a1fe.png)